khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 1. **Isolation**: Unit tests are independent and isolated from external dependencies such as databases, network calls, or other components.
 2. **Granularity**: They target specific units of code, allowing for fine-grained testing of functionality.
 3. **Speed**: Unit tests are fast to execute since they do not rely on external resources or interactions

+### Component Tests

+Component tests, also known as module tests, sit between unit tests and integration tests in terms of scope.
+While unit tests focus on individual units of code, component tests validate the interactions and integration between multiple units or components within a module or subsystem.